eemilhaa/ot-harjoitustyo/documentation/architecture.md

 ![package-diagram](./images/package-diagram.png)

 The most important packages here are the game package and the ui package.
 The **ui** package hosts the code related to the graphical user interface while the **game** package hosts all the code that makes the game itself happen.
-Both these packages use the **DataBase** class - the game uses it to store information and the ui queries and displays its contents.
+Both these packages use the **DataBase** class - the game uses it to store information, and the ui queries and displays its contents.
 Both the game and ui also depend on the **loaders** package.
 This package provides means to access files in the assets folder.
 For the ui this means loading fonts to display text, and the game itself of course needs a way to load images to implement the visuals.

 ### File structure
 See below for a more in-depth look at the file structure of the project